bengwall/macbook-setup/README.md

 Install Xcode Command Line Tools -- https://developer.apple.com/library/content/technotes/tn2339/_index.html
     - `xcode-select --install`

-Python 3.6
-macOS ships with Python2.7.
-We will be using Python3.6.
-Download and install Python3.6 for macOS from here https://www.python.org/downloads/mac-osx/

-Once the installation is complete, you need to add the Python Packages to your PATH

-# Add Python tools to PATH in ~/.bashrc
-echo 'export PATH=/Library/Frameworks/Python.framework/Versions/3.6/bin:${PATH}' >> ~/.bashrc

-# Source ~/.bashrc for the update to take effect
-source ~/.bashrc

 Java8
 Download and install the latest Oracle JDK8 version for macOS from here http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html